Darryl White: AFL career

-Despite initial reluctance to move to the Bears—a club which, in White's words, "only won two games a year"—the future football star was persuaded to give the club a chance (turning up to his first training session in a purple LA Lakers singlet and bouncing a basketball).
+Despite initial reluctance to move to the Bears—a club which, in White's words, "only won two games a year"—the future football star was persuaded to give the club a chance (turning up to his first training session in a purple Los Angeles Lakers singlet and bouncing a basketball).
 He found the transition from Alice Springs football to training under strict disciplinarian Walls difficult once there; for example, on one occasion during an 8 km cycle up a mountain, he hurled his bike off a cliff, telling his coach he'd come to play football, not ride bikes.

 His first season of football was an announcement of a rare talent, leading the Brownlow Medal count after three rounds with two best-on-ground performances and kicking the official goal of the year with his first-ever goal.
 However, White suffered continual problems with homesickness.
 At the end of the season, he immediately returned to Alice Springs and did not return for the start of pre-season training a month later.
 When Walls telephoned him to ask him if he was coming back, the response was: "I'm really busy—call me again in a couple of weeks."

 White soon became a crowd favourite, with a marking ability well beyond that which his height would normally allow.
 Fans grew to instantly recognise his loping running style, his casual but pinpoint foot passing, and his idiosyncratic pose after a mark, holding the ball aloft on its point as if to show the world he'd caught it.
 He even found citywide fame when a photo of a spectacular White mark was published on the cover of the 1996 Brisbane White Pages telephone directory (a marketing coup for the struggling club).

 White's vertical jump allowed his coaches to take advantage of his flexibility by positioning him in a variety of key positions—even, when injuries to teammates demanded it, the ruck.
 White's opponents were often much taller and stronger, but his leap and flexibility allowed him to hold his own in such contests.

 White survived the 1996 merger between Fitzroy and the Bears which formed the Brisbane Lions, and was an integral member of its first premiership victory in 2001 playing off half-back.
 He also played in the Lions' flag wins in 2002 and 2003, as well as its Grand Final loss in 2004.